Skip to Main Content

 1.2.1 AHCCCS Enrolled Title XIX/XXI Adults with SMI (Integrated Physical Health and Behavioral Health Services)

-The Health Plan serves AHCCCS enrolled Title XIX Adults with SMI in seven Arizona counties— Pima, La Paz, Yuma, Santa Cruz, Cochise, Greenlee, and Graham Counties.
-The Health Plan manages a full array of AHCCCS approved behavioral health and physical health services to meet the whole person health care needs of the Members.
-The AHCCCS Title XIX benefit plan coverage for these members is outlined in Section 12 of this Provider Manual.
+The Health Plan serves AHCCCS enrolled Title XIX Adults with SMI in twelve Arizona counties— Apache, Cochise, Coconino, Graham, Greenlee, La Paz, Mohave, Navajo, Pima, Santa Cruz, Yavapai, and Yuma Counties.
+The Health Plan manages a full array of AHCCCS approved behavioral health and physical health services to meet the whole person health care needs of the members.
+The AHCCCS Title XIX benefit plan coverage for these members is outlined in Section 13 of this Provider Manual.

-The Health Plan serves AHCCCS enrolled Title XIX/XXI Children and Adults (excluding adults with SMI in ten Arizona counties— Maricopa, Gila, Pima, La Paz, Yuma, Santa Cruz, Cochise, Greenlee, Graham, and Pinal Counties).
-The AHCCCS Title XIX/XXI benefit plan coverage for these members is outlined in Section 12 of this Provider Manual.
+The Health Plan serves AHCCCS enrolled Title XIX/XXI Children and Adults (excluding adults with SMI) in all Arizona counties.
+The AHCCCS Title XIX/XXI benefit plan coverage for these members is outlined in Section 13 of this Provider Manual.

-1.2.5 Grant Funded Mental Health, Opioid Use Disorder and Substance Use Disorder Services
+1.2.4 Grant Funded Mental Health, Opioid Use Disorder, and Substance Use Disorder Services

 All residents of Arizona have access to crisis services 24 hour a day, 7 days a week.
-Crisis intervention services are funded through state and federal funds and include crisis telephone services, 23-hour facility-based crisis stabilization services, community based crisis mobile team services and similar stabilization and support services.
+Crisis intervention services are funded through state and federal funds and include crisis telephone services, 23-hour facility-based crisis stabilization services, community-based crisis mobile team services and similar stabilization and support services.
+Prior authorization is not required for emergency behavioral health services, including Crisis Intervention Services.

 1.2.7 Documents Incorporated by Reference

 The Health Plan developed this Provider Manual in support of our AHCCCS Complete Care contract, provider contractual agreements and in conformance with Arizona Health Care Cost Containment System (AHCCCS) policies.
-View the AHCCCS Contractor Operation Manual (ACOM) and the AHCCCS Medical Policy Manual (AMPM) for additional information.
-All these documents and provisions are incorporated by reference and the associated obligations and requirements are considered part of these Provider Manual requirements as applicable.
+The AHCCCS Contractor Operation Manual (ACOM) and the AHCCCS Medical Policy Manual (AMPM).
+All of these documents and provisions are incorporated by reference and the associated obligations and requirements are considered part of these Provider Manual requirements as applicable.

 1.2.8 Terminology